seanstappas/dynamic-connect-4/README.md

 # Dynamic Connect-4

-This is a Python implementation of an agent that can play the Dynamic Connect-4 game, as described [here](http://www.cim.mcgill.ca/~jer/courses/ai/assignments/as1.html).
+This is a Python implementation of an agent that can play the Dynamic Connect-4 game.
+This is assignment 1 of the ECSE-526 class, as described [here](http://www.cim.mcgill.ca/~jer/courses/ai/assignments/as1.html).

 The agent uses a flavour of alpha-beta pruning with transposition table and heuristic function to search the state space and pick the best move.